Di Penates: Public Penates

 The Penates of Rome (Penates Publici Populi Romani) had a temple on the Velia near the Palatine.
 Dionysius of Halicarnassus says it housed statues of two youths in the archaic style.

 The public cult of the ancestral gods of the Roman people originated in Lavinium, where they were also closely linked with Vesta.
 One tradition identified the public Penates as the sacred objects rescued by Aeneas from Troy and carried by him to Italy.
 They, or perhaps rival duplicates, were eventually housed in the Temple of Vesta in the Forum.
 Thus, the Penates, unlike the localized Lares, are portable deities.

-Archaeological evidence from Lavinium shows marked Greek influence in the archaic period, and Aeneas was venerated there as Father Indiges.
-At the new year, Roman magistrates first sacrificed to Capitoline Jupiter at Rome, and then traveled to Lavinium for sacrifices to Jupiter Indiges and Vesta, and a ceremonial visit to the "Trojan" Penates.
+Archaeological evidence from Lavinium shows marked influence from Greece in the archaic period, and Aeneas was venerated there as Jupiter Indiges.
+At the New Year on March 1, Roman magistrates first sacrificed to Capitoline Jupiter at Rome, and then traveled to Lavinium for sacrifices to Jupiter Indiges and Vesta, and a ceremonial visit to the "Trojan" Penates.